analysiscenter/cardio/docs/intro/models.rst

   )

 Below you can find a guide how to build your own model with Keras framework.
-More details you can find in our :doc:`tutorials <./inroduction#tutorials>`
+More details you can find in our :ref:`tutorials <tutorials>`

 How to build a model with Keras
 -------------------------------

-Any custom Keras model starts with base model KerasModel.
+Any custom Keras model starts with base model :class:`KerasModel <dataset.KerasModel>`.
 In most cases you simply create a new class that inherit KerasModel and define a sequence of layers within the _build method.
 Once it is done you can include train and predict actions into pipeline.